 Mad River Power Plant

-The Mad River Power Plant is a demolished Ohio Edison coal power plant along the Mad River in Springfield, Ohio.
+The Mad River Power Plant was a coal power facility operated by Ohio Edison, located alongside the Mad River in Springfield, Ohio.

 History

-The first power generator for Springfield was installed by the Driscoll Carriage Works in 1883, illuminating the Kinnane-Wren Store’s incandescent lights and an eight-light system that illuminated one downtown block.
-14 A brick powerhouse was constructed in 1884 on North Street between Lowery and Plum streets, but it was soon surpassed by a larger plant housed in a former Methodist Church in 1887.
+The Driscoll Carriage Works installed Springfield’s first power generator in 1883, illuminating the Kinnane-Wren Store’s incandescent lights and an eight-light system that illuminated one downtown block.
+14 A brick powerhouse was constructed in 1884 on North Street between Lowery and Plum Streets, but it was soon surpassed by a larger plant housed in a former Methodist Church in 1887.

-The Ohio Edison Company was formed in 1923 and acquired the Northwestern Ohio Light Company in Urbana and the Marysville Light & Water Company in Marysville.
+In 1923, the Ohio Edison Company was formed, the Northwestern Ohio Light Company was acquired in Urbana, and the Marysville Light & Water Company was established in Marysville.
 14 Ohio Edison merged with Springfield Light Heat & Power in 1924 and formed plans to construct a large coal-fired power plant along the Mad River.

 Mad River Power Plant

-Designed by Springfield architect William K. Shilling, the 20 MW 1 Mad River Power Plant opened at the confluence of the Mad River and Buck Creek on October 2, 1927.
+Designed by Springfield architect William K. Shilling, the 20 MW 1 Mad River Power Plant opened at the Mad River and Buck Creek confluence on October 2, 1927.
 1 14 15

-A condenser, which used untreated water from the Mad River, was taken in to cool the steam back into nearly pure water which was then fed into the boilers.14 This created a downward vacuum that helped maintain the flow in the boiler system.
+A condenser used untreated water from the Mad River to cool the steam back into nearly pure water, which was then fed into the boilers.14 This created a downward vacuum that helped maintain the flow in the boiler system.
 Any emissions rose through a 280-foot stack.15 Any emissions rose through a 280-foot stack.

 Rockaway Plant

 A Public Utilities Commission (PUC) hearing was held as the request by Ohio Edison to abandon its Springfield, Akron, and Youngstown steam plants by July 1973.
-2 The city retained a consultant to evaluate the steam plant and to develop conversion estimates for some of the downtown tenants with the goal of delaying the shut down until 1978 when the city planned to have downtown served by natural gas.
+2 The city retained a consultant to evaluate the steam plant and to develop conversion estimates for some of the downtown tenants to delay the shut down until 1978 when the city planned to have downtown served by natural gas.
 2

 Share